 The overall goal of the Research Schools Network is to improve the attainment of pupils by increasing the use of evidence-based teaching and learning practices.
 The specific goals of this fund are to increase the evidence base by supporting evaluations of innovations of teaching and learning approaches, communicating the findings among the Research Schools Network, and encouraging applications for larger systematic evaluations of promising approaches.
 The evaluations will be pilot studies of innovations, not large-scale randomised controlled trials.
 Nonetheless, there should be a comparison of pupil achievement that will indicate whether or not the intervention has potential.

-Spring term round to open on Monday 15 January 2018 and close on Friday 2 March 2018.
+Spring term this round is now open and will close on Friday 2 March 2018.

 Summer term round to open on Monday 30 April 2018 and close on Friday 15 June 2018.

 Building resilience in learners

 Sidmouth College will be working with six schools to deliver and evaluate a six-week course based on cognitive behaviour therapy principles to Year 7 pupils who have been identified as having low attendance, achievement, poor behaviour and attitude to learning.
 Their evaluation will test whether interventions are effective in improving pupils’ wellbeing and resilience so that they feel settled in the classroom and are ready to learn.
 Read more

 Evaluating the impact of feedback using an audio tool compared to written feedback